vectorgrp/sil-kit-adapters-tap/tap/demos/DemoLinux/README.md

     sudo ./tap/demos/DemoLinux/start_adapter_and_ping_demo.sh

-The applications will produce output when they send and receive Ethernet frames from the TAP device or the Vector SIL Kit.
+The applications will produce output when they send and receive Ethernet frames from the TAP device or the SIL Kit.
 The console output of ``sil-kit-adapter-tap`` is redirected to ``./bin/sil-kit-adapter-tap.out``.

 **Note:** If you need to handle Ethernet frames larger than 1500 bytes, increase the MTU of the TAP device (up to 65520 bytes):